rocky-linux/documentation/docs/guides/network/basic_network_configuration9.md

 # Networking Configuration - Rocky Linux 9.0

 A lot has changed with network configuration as of Rocky Linux 9.0.
-One of the major changes is the move from Network-Scripts (still available to install-but effectively deprecated) to the use of Network Manager and key files, rather than `ifcfg` based files. `NetworManager` as of 9.0, prioritizes `keyfiles` over the previous `ifcfg` files.
+One of the major changes is the move from Network-Scripts (still available to install-but effectively deprecated) to the use of Network Manager and key files, rather than `ifcfg` based files. `NetworkManager` as of 9.0, prioritizes `keyfiles` over the previous `ifcfg` files.
 Since this is now the default, the act of configuring the network should now take the default as the proper way of doing things, given that other changes over the years have meant the eventual deprecation and removal of older utilities.
 This guide will attempt to walk you through the use of Network Manager and the latest changes within Rocky Linux 9.0.

 ## Prerequisites